el-mike/restrict/README.md

 * **Resource** - an entity that is a target of the actions.
 Needs to implement `Resource` interface and provide unique resource name.
 Resource can be implemented by any entity or object in your domain.
 * **Action** - an arbitrary operation that can be performed on given Resource.
 * **Context** - a map of values containing any additional data needed to validate the access rights.
+* **Condition** - requirement that needs to be satisfied in order to grant the access.
+There are couple of built-in Conditions, but any custom Condition can be added, as long as it implements `Condition` interface.
+Conditions are the way to express more granular control.

 Restrict uses those informations to determine whether an access can be granted.